iznaut/bimbo/content/index.md

 ---
 title: home
-navPosition: 1
+navIndex: 1
+template: index.html
 ---

-hello this is my cool new website made with [BIMBO](bimbo.com)
+hello this is my cool new website made with BIMBO

-- cool
-- beans